dentarg/auth0-blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 {% include tweet_quote.html quote_text="Serverless platforms allow developers to build apps without worrying about infrastructure." %}

 Function-as-a-Service or serverless platforms are gaining traction because they allow developers to build applications without focusing on infrastructure.
-Check out our ["What is serverless"](https://auth0.com/blog/2016/06/09/what-is-serverless/) post to learn more what serverless is and how it can benefit you.
+Check out our ["What is serverless"](https://auth0.com/blog/2016/06/09/what-is-serverless/) post to learn more what serverless is and how it can benefit you and [this article](http://www.iheavy.com/2017/04/15/top-amazon-lambda-questions-hiring-serverless-expert-interview/) by devops & data expert Sean Hull about the top Lambda questions for hiring a serverless expert.
 In this post we will focus on writing a serverless application.

 ## Serverless Stories Revisited